Central America parliament expels Taiwan, makes China permanent observer

 "Since 1999, Taiwan has served as a strong partner in its role as a permanent observer of the Central American Parliament, encouraging good governance and economic development in our Hemisphere," the senators said in a joint statement.

 China has strongly denied any abuses in Xinjiang.
-Its embassy in the U.S. did not immediately respond to a request for comment.
+Its embassy in the United States did not immediately respond to a request for comment.

 Belize and Paraguay also retain relations with Taiwan, though U.S. officials believe Paraguay could be the next country in the Americas to flip loyalties.